Mystery Flesh Pit National Park: Reception and impact

 A tabletop RPG has been developed in a partnership with Ganza Gaming.
 A book is also currently being created by Roberts.
 Once the book is published, which is set to contain expanded lore and art, Roberts says he will be done with the project.
-A video game based on Mystery Flesh Pit was in the process of creation, however the project was scrapped for numerous reasons, including fan feedback and creative differences.
+A video game based on Mystery Flesh Pit was in development, but the project was scrapped for numerous reasons, including fan feedback and creative differences.